Infrastructure and Routing for Connected Objects lab

 Stop or uninstall RabbitMQ.
 Check that it does not listen anymore.
 Install ActiveMQ broker and check that it is started.
 Write down all the binary programs provided by the package.

 Enable MQTT and STOMP protocol support, see https://activemq.apache.org/components/classic/documentation/mqtt and https://activemq.apache.org/components/classic/documentation/stomp.
+(AMQP does not work.)

 Check with nmap that it is listening on MQTT and STOMP ports.